yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-FR/README.md

 (And start a new page if you feel like it...)

 When you are ready, you change the name of the file to page_xxx.txt
-F. ex. page1.txt changes to page001.txt
+F. ex. page1.txt changes to page_0_001.txt
 That way the pages at the top are also the pages not yet done.

+After teh first review we change that same page to page_1_001.txt After a second review page_2_001.txt etc

 To make the life of the reviewers easier, we keep the English text below the translated text.
 When you have added a translation or did a review, please add your name to page122.txt